mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

     return truncate(z)
 ```

-However, we see that with `tf.device()` this is still relatively straight-forward, at least if the [secure protocol](/2017/09/03/the-spdz-protocol-part1/#multiplication) is already understood.
+However, we see that with `tf.device()` this is still relatively straight-forward, at least if the [protocol for secure dot prodcuts](/2017/09/03/the-spdz-protocol-part1/#multiplication) is already understood.
 We first construct a graph that makes the crypto producer generate a new dot triple.
 The output nodes of this graph is `a0, a1, b0, b1, ab0, ab1`

 With `crt_sub` we then build graphs for the two servers that masks `x` and `y`.
 Note that TensorFlow will here take care of inserting networking code that sends the value of e.g. `a0` to `SERVER_0` during execution.